saddle-finance/saddle-docs/saddle-faq.md

 Saddle launched with Proof of Governance \(PoG\) to protect our users with certain limits and discourage sybil attacks.
 Initially, there will be a pool TVL cap of 150 BTC and a per-address deposit limit of 1 BTC.
 These limits were raised every 1-2 weeks.

-**Note:** The guarded launch has been successful and as of 22nd June 2021, we have disabled the guard.
+**Note:** The guarded launch has been successful and as of 22nd February 2021, we have disabled the guard ([Etherscan transaction](https://etherscan.io/tx/0xedc38ea0b5f1cc740c6659cdecdc5b379bcd77b1eae59709d41e9811b92a4d66)).
 Anyone can become a liquidity provider in Saddle's pools.

 For LPs to qualify for PoG, an address must have demonstrated active network participation in one of the following ways: